-There have be no past federal or state disaster declarations from this hazard.
-The District noted no past occurrences of earthquake liquefaction or that affected the District in any meaningful way.
+There have been no past federal or state disaster declarations from this hazard.
+The District noted no past occurrences of earthquake liquefaction or other earthquake events that affected the District in any meaningful way.

 There is no known history of earthquake liquefaction in the District.
-The most recent Napa Earthquake in 2014 did not result in any damages to District Assets.
+The recent Napa Earthquake in 2014 did not result in any damages to District Assets.